Lygaen/DiscordLink/README.md

     id: 852605914032242708
 ```
 ## Commands
+You can simply give all permissions with the permission (`discordlink.all`),
-Here is the current list of the commands :
+here is the current list of the commands :
 | Name     	| Permissions               	| Usage            	| Explanation                 	|
 |----------	|---------------------------	|------------------	|-----------------------------	|
 | Mute     	| discordlink.mute          	| /mute            	| Mutes you in discord        	|